 A list of typical cuisine from Egypt, including main dishes and desserts, and what they contain or are in English.

-If you found this information about Egypt interesting or useful, share it with others:
+If you found this guide to Egypt interesting or useful, let others know about it: